romunarks/colca-domes/README.md

 # Colca Domes Project 🏔️

-This project is a web-based application developed for [Your Course Name].
+This project is a web-based application developed for WEB DEV.
 It showcases a sustainable architectural proposal for dome-shaped lodging in the Colca Canyon, Peru.

 ## 🚀 Overview
 The goal of this project is to provide a responsive and interactive user interface where users can explore the dome features, location details, and booking options.